 You might not like or agree with everything our editors write, but, sometimes, the truth hurts.
 I can guarantee we’ll make you think, empowering you to make your own financial decisions with the most in-depth and unique coverage you’ll find anywhere on the market.

-And when it comes to lithium stocks and investing in them, well, you’re in luck, because you’re spoilt for choice in a market that’s still hot for investors.
+And when it comes to lithium stocks and how to best invest in lithium, well, you’re in luck, because you’re spoilt for choice in a market that’s still hot for investors.

 There are a number of companies involved in lithium at present, such as Orocobre Ltd [ASX:ORE], Galaxy Resources [ASX:GXY], Pilbara Minerals [ASX:PLS] and Neometals Ltd [ASX:NMT].